Poodle (Miniature)

 Interesting facts about the Poodle (Miniature)

-The famous "Poodle clip" wasn't created for fashion – it was designed to protect joints and vital organs during cold water retrieving while allowing easier swimming
+The famous 'Poodle clip' wasn't created for fashion.
+It was designed to protect a water-retrieving dog's joints and vital organs from cold water while shaving other areas to allow for easier swimming.

 FAQ